CS5008Fall2025/research-paper-jroberge16/README.md

 </blockquote>

 &nbsp;&nbsp;&nbsp;&nbsp;
 The above code outlines a recursive definition of our AVL insert function.
 We can break down this pseudocode into two phases.
 In the first phase, we search for a location to insert our new value.
 The search phase ends once we hit a leaf node, and we know this traversal will have $O(\log(n))$ due to our height.
 Once we hit our leaf node, we will enter phase two: `RebalanceMetrics`.
 In this phase, we move back up our tree, while updating our height and rebalancing the tree if needed.
-In this phase, we are guaranteed to make no more than two rotation [^11].
+In this phase, we are guaranteed to make no more than two rotations [^11].
 Note that the best-case, worst-case, and average-case for inserting into an AVL tree are all $O(log(n))$  since we must always traverse to the leaf node and back up again.

 &nbsp;&nbsp;&nbsp;&nbsp;
 In our code, we used a recursive definition to define AVL’s insert function.
 Using a recursive definition means that each stack call will contribute to our total memory footprint.
-We are recursively traversing to our root node, which means $S(n) = O(\log(n))$.
-This recursive definition for an AVL tree is purely academic because we can define this function iteratively, which would have $S(n) = O(1)$ [^1].
+We are recursively traversing to our root node, which means $S(n) = O(\log(n))$ for best average and worst case.
+This recursive definition for an AVL tree is purely academic because we can define this function iteratively, which would have $S(n) = O(1)$ for all cases [^1].

 #### Search: